joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 <v-click>

-This model is now an open source repository on GitHub: `joelhans/api-gateway-maturity-model`
+This model is now on GitHub: `joelhans/api-gateway-maturity-model`

 I've included details on how anyone can contribute and make the model better: